jaredpetersen/go-rest-template/README.md

 # Go REST Template
+⚠️ This is a work in progress and is by no means ready for consumption

 Go REST Template is a starting point for writing REST APIs in Go.
 This minimal example shows how to set up an API complete with:
 - SQL database and Redis for storing and caching data
 - Health checks